-To make the connection, you use the RS-232 serial connector (J6) on the RC-210 and the "computer" connector on your radio.
+If the radio you plan to use with the RC-210 uses RS-232 levels directly (you can normally connect your radio to a computer without the need for an external level converter), you use the RS-232 serial connector (J6) on the RC-210 and the "computer" connector on your radio.
 In order to make this connection, you will need to fabricate a cable with a DB9 male on one end and a 3 pin header connector on the other.
 It is suggested you use a shielded cable.